El Roi Ltd

 All El Roi Ltd staff involved in domiciliary care receive mandatory and regular training on data protection and confidentiality, specifically tailored to the unique challenges of working in community and client home settings.
 This training covers GDPR principles, secure handling of records, mobile device security, information sharing protocols, identifying and reporting data breaches, and respecting client rights.
 Refresher training is provided annually and whenever there are significant changes to legislation or policy, ensuring staff are fully aware of their responsibilities.

-El Roi Ltd – Policy Manual | Version 1.0 | October 2025
+El Roi Ltd – Policy Manual | Version 1.1 | February 2026

 7. Contractual and Fee Structure Policy